rinaldiferri/rinaldiferri.github.io/index.md

 - **[Sept.
 2026]** My Visiting Fellowship at UC Berkeley is set to begin.
 - **[Aug.
 2026]** My paper on public easements in Italy has been published.
 - **[Jul.
 2026]** Awarded the F.N.R.S.-F.R.S.
 Postdoctoral Fellowship (2026–2029).
+- **[Jun.
+2026]** I delivered my paper on domestic labour in late-medieval law at the EHLN Conference in Barcelona.
 - **[May 2026]** Materials for my Legal History course at Roma Tre are now available.
 - **[May 2026]** My paper on public easements in Italy has been accepted to publication with AISU, The City of Lawyers.